brombal/stylix-docs/markdown/custom-props.md

 </StylixProvider>
 ```

 Style objects can be as complex as you want, and can include nested selectors and pseudo-classes.
-The props you create in this way are simple boolean props, and the styles will be disabled if you pass a falsy value (e.g. `dodgerBlue={false}`).
+The props created in this way will be boolean props, and the styles will be disabled if you pass a falsy value (e.g. `dodgerBlue={false}`).

 We recommend using this feature sparingly.
 Although it has valid uses, a more flexible and practical approach is to create custom components: